Sports hall ventilation

 The case for sports hall ventilation

 Sports hall ventilation often combines the worst circumstances for trying to make a project work.
-Ducts are usually mounted at a high level, often over 10m, and supply air temperatures are often quite a bit warmer than the room ambient leading to wide ∆t and quite buoyant air, which needs to travel long distances due to the mounting height.
+Ducts are usually mounted at a high level, often over 10m, and supply air temperatures tend to be quite a bit warmer than the ambient room temperature, leading to wide ∆t and fairly buoyant air, which needs to travel long distances due to the mounting height.

-Added to these issues is the lack of air volume, given the size of the room.
-This is typically one (1) air change or less and often require velocity control – especially if badminton is played in the courts area.
+Added to these issues is the lack of air volume for the size of the room.
+This is typically one (1) air change or less and often requires velocity control – especially if badminton is played in the courts area.
 We can address all these issues with our bespoke fabric ducting.

 Why fabric ducting not traditional ducting?

-Fortunately, at Prihoda, we’ve done quite a lot of sports hall applications so we know what works and what doesn’t.
+At Prihoda, we’ve done many sports hall applications, so we know what works and what doesn’t.

 In terms of design and getting the air down, we employ a mixture of diffuser types to achieve the most appropriate air pattern.

-To create induction across the middle of a sports hall we’ll use large fabric nozzles to move lots of air and to induce air at a high level into the air pattern to encourage movement from below.
+We use large fabric nozzles to create induction across the middle of a sports hall.
+The nozzles move lots of air and induce air at a high level into the air pattern, encouraging movement from below.

-Along the side of the sports hall we’ll throw the air into the occupied zones at the sides of the courts along the walls – introducing air at gentle velocities where people are usually standing or resting.
-We never blow the air directly into the court area if badminton is going to be played in the court areas.
+Along the side of the sports hall, we throw the air into the occupied zones at the sides of the courts along the walls – introducing air at gentle velocities where people are usually standing or resting.
+We never blow the air directly into the court if badminton is played in the court areas.

 Bespoke systems for your desired air pattern

-Looking at the supply air ∆t, the distance of travel and the system external static pressure we can model very accurately the travel distance and velocity of the air pattern designed.
-Looking at this, we can then adjust, as necessary, the size and regularity of nozzles and/or the system pressure or air temperature difference required to achieve air movement within the occupied zone.
+Looking at the supply air ∆t, the distance of travel, and the system external static pressure, we can accurately model the travel distance and velocity of the air pattern designed.
+We can then adjust, as necessary, the size and regularity of nozzles and/or the system pressure or air temperature difference required to achieve air movement within the occupied zone.